Education through Four Generations

 I was lucky in my education.
 I was born at a time when economic background didn’t matter – if you had ability and could pass the Grammar School entrance examination, you could access a good education and even go to University.
 It paved the way for the working classes to more easily climb the ladder of success and enter the professions.
 I was brought up in a “one up one down” terraced cottage with outside WC…but was quick and eager to learn.
 When I entered the grammar school at the age of 11, my father had already decided that I would have all the opportunities that he had missed and that I would stay there for the full seven years, even though the standard school leaving age was then 15.
 I was able to stay in school until 18 and take my “A” level exams.
 I completed studies in one of the Professions Allied to Medicine…and was later to gain a first class honours in my BSc degree course.

 My father had not been so lucky.
 He passed the grammar school entrance exam in 1934, but his parents could not afford to buy his uniform or books.
-The 1918 Fisher Act had determined the standard leaving age for all as 14.
-Dad had to go to Elementary School, where he became Head Boy before leaving to take whatever job he could soon after his fourteenth birthday.
+The Education Act 1918 (known as the Fisher Act) had determined the standard leaving age for all as 14.
+This and later Acts were the first to plan for an expansion of education up to the age of 18.

 After a difficult start at a pawnbroker’s shop, Dad eventually joined his father at Aldham’s Mill in Dewsbury, as a woollen spinner.
 Only World War II saved him from spending all his working days in the mill.
 Somehow, someone in the army recognised his inherent intelligence and his abilities with figures and he was plucked from the ranks to serve in the Military Government in Hamburg after the war until he was de-mobbed…not bad for a boy with little formal education and zero qualifications.